minecraftforum/rules-archive/rules/global/rules.markdown

 ## Moderator Action

 The following information is about what to do when you find people breaking the rules and what happens if you break the rules outlined above.

 ### Reporting A Post

 Rule breaking posts should be reported by any member that comes across them.
 There is a "report" button on every post, when a post is reported the moderators of the site are alerted, reports automatically include the post content.
 Reports should contain an explanation of why a post is being reported.

 Any content that needs moderator attention should be reported.
 There are no penalties for mis-reporting content.

 ### Mini Modding

 Mini-modding is replying to a rule breaking post with information on the rule break.
-Some forms of mini-modding are allowed:
-If a member has broken a section specific rule (such as posting in the wrong section or not including required information) members are allowed to reply to the member explaining what rule has been broken and how to fix the issue.
-To be acceptable "Mini-modding" the post must meet the following requirements
+Some forms of mini-modding are allowed: If a member has broken a section specific rule (such as posting in the wrong section or not including required information) members are allowed to reply to the member explaining what rule has been broken and how to fix the issue.
+To be acceptable "Mini-modding" the post must meet the following requirements:

 * Explains which rule the post breaks
 * Explains (where necessary) how the poster can rectify the issue